janegilring/janegilring.github.io/_posts/2022-08-01-red-hat-openshift.markdown

 I found the course to be really well.
 Getting to start locally on a workstation using podman and creating Dockerfiles (or Containerfiles, as they are called in Red Hat/podman terminology) - evolving the same application to be built highly available in an OpenShift cluster is very useful in order to understand how everything works.

 If you do not have access to a Red Hat Learning Subscription with access to their courses, an alternative to get hands-on experience is to set up [Red Hat OpenShift Local](https://developers.redhat.com/products/openshift-local/getting-started) (formerly Red Hat CodeReady Containers) on your local computer.

-Combined with other learning resources such as the product documentation and other online resources.
+Another alternative is the [OpenShift Sandbox](https://developers.redhat.com/developer-sandbox), which provides 30 days of free access to an OpenShift cluster.

 ### Tips and tricks